 Painful shoulder conditions are hugely common in the world of physiotherapy.
 This is due to the highly unstable nature of the joint, which receives very little structural support from ligaments and the shoulder capsule, placing a huge demand on the proper and efficient functioning of our shoulder musculature.

 Here at Move Physiotherapy, we consider ourselves to be experts in the field of assessment, diagnosis and treatment of these painful conditions.
 We also understand how your shoulder pain can impact your daily work, lifestyle and recreation.
-We offer longer 40 minute appointment times in order to get you out of your pain, and return you back to the activities you love the most.
+We offer longer 30 and 60 minute appointment times in order to get you out of your pain, and return you back to the activities you love the most.
 We will also educate you on how you can modify your exercise or lifestyle to work around your shoulder – you won’t be told to simply rest!

 We have also created a simple flowchart below which can point you in the potential direction for diagnosing your shoulder pain.
 However, we do recommend getting assessed by a professional, especially if you have been experiencing lingering pain for weeks or months.

 For this reason, we have reduced our Initial Appointment cost to just $67.
 This will allow you to have your shoulder pain assessed for a minimal out of pocket expense, if you have Private Health Insurance.